Argon(Ar) electron configuration and orbital diagram

 How many electrons does argon have?

-How do you write the electron configuration for argon?
+How do you write the full electron configuration for argon?

 How many valence electrons does argon have?